prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 └─────────────────────────────────────────────────────────────┘
 ```

-### New Interfaces in prometheus-collector-bridge
+### New Interfaces in opentelemetry-collector-bridge

-The new `prometheus-collector-bridge` library will be created in a dedicated repository under the Prometheus organization.
-This library will define interfaces that Prometheus exporters must implement to be embeddable in OpenTelemetry Collectors:
+The new `opentelemetry-collector-bridge` library would live in a dedicated repository under the Prometheus organization.
+Based on the integration model explored so far, it should define exporter lifecycle and configuration hooks along these lines:

 #### ExporterLifecycleManager Interface